At Fortis Academy we want your child to achieve their full potential and be the best that they can be.

 *All subject areas are fully committed in identifying age and ability appropriate learning material and resources that will assist students who have language barriers, using approaches and levels to access the curriculum in a meaningful and engaging way.

 The school regularly audits and reviews its resources to ensure students’ needs are being met using the most efficient and effective methods.
 The Head of EAL liaises closely with support services to ensure students with specific learning barriers, are benefiting from equipment available.
 Staff training and guidance is given around specific aids individuals may require.
 We have a core team of EAL staff who are passionate and trained in the supporting of pupils with language barriers.
-As a team we are dedicated to the academic progress and overall well-being of EAL pupils at Great Barr Academy.
+As a team we are dedicated to the academic progress and overall well-being of EAL pupils at Fortis Academy.